Women's basketball: WNBA

 The Women's National Basketball Association or WNBA is an organization governing a professional basketball league for women in the United States.
 The WNBA was formed in 1996 as the women's counterpart to the National Basketball Association, and league play began in 1997.
 The regular WNBA season is June to September (North American Spring and Summer).
 Most WNBA teams play at the same venue as their NBA counterparts.
 Most team names are also very similar to those of NBA teams in the same market, such as the Washington Wizards and Washington Mystics, the Minnesota Timberwolves and Minnesota Lynx.

 Officially approved by the NBA Board of Governors on 24 April 1996, the creation of the WNBA was first announced at a press conference with Rebecca Lobo, Lisa Leslie and Sheryl Swoopes in attendance.
 While not the first major women's professional basketball league in the United States (a distinction held by the defunct WBL), the WNBA is the only league to receive full backing of the NBA.

 On the heels of a much-publicized gold medal run by the USA women's national team at the 1996 Summer Olympic Games, the WNBA began its first season on 21 June 1997 to much fanfare.
 The league began with eight teams.
 The first WNBA game featured the New York Liberty facing the Los Angeles Sparks in Los Angeles and was televised in the United States on the NBC television network.
 At the start of the 1997 season, the WNBA had television deals in place with NBC, ESPN and Lifetime Television Network.

 The league is divided into two conferences, the Eastern Conference and the Western Conference.
-Each of the 12 teams plays a 34-game regular season schedule, beginning in June and ending in mid September.
+In 2025, each of the 13 teams plays a 44-game regular season schedule, beginning in May and ending in mid September.
 Although the WNBA is divided into conferences for scheduling purposes, it has used a single table for purposes of playoff qualifying since the 2016 season.
 The eight teams with the best overall records, regardless of conference affiliation, compete in the WNBA Playoffs during September with the WNBA Finals in early October.

 An All-Star Game is typically held in the middle of July, while regular play stops temporarily for it.
-In Olympic years, there is no all-star game, but a break of about five weeks in the middle of the WNBA season allows players to participate in the Olympics as members of their national teams.
+From 2004 to 2020, no All-Star Game was played in Olympic years.
+With the rescheduling of the 2020 Olympics to 2021 due to COVID-19 concerns, an official All-Star Game was held in 2021, and again during the lead-in to the next Olympics in 2024.
+In all Olympic years, a break of about five weeks in the middle of the WNBA season allows players to participate in the Olympics as members of their national teams.